 The Milstein family is led by Howard Milstein, the third generation of one of New York’s leading real estate families.

 In the 1980s, Howard Milstein further diversified the family’s real estate portfolio and international business holdings into banking.
 The initiative culminated in 1986 with the purchase of Emigrant Savings Bank.
-Emigrant, a retail thrift bank founded in 1850 by the Irish Emigrant Society was once the largest savings bank in the nation and is now one of the largest privately held banks in America.
-Building upon these roots, the Milstein family created New York Private Bank & Trust to serve the needs of other similarly successful families.
+Emigrant, a retail thrift bank founded in 1850 by the Irish Emigrant Society was once the largest savings bank in the nation and is now the country’s largest privately-owned, family-run bank.
+Expanding on this base, the Milstein family created New York Private Bank & Trust to serve the needs of other similarly successful families.

 Advisory Board – A Record of Success